The Bekins Blog

 5 Tips for Moving Out of State

-Whether it’s for a job, family, or just for fun, moving out of state is overwhelming no matter the circumstances.
-We have created a checklist to ensure you will be able to complete your out of state move seamlessly by following these steps.
-Not only will these steps make moving easier, but they will also save money!
+Whether it’s for a job, family or just for fun, moving out of state is overwhelming.
+We have created a checklist to ensure you will be able to complete your out-of-state move seamlessly.
+Not only will these tips make moving easier, but they will also save you money!

 In dedicating a folder or a binder to the move you will be able to organize what you need and what is necessary for this move.
 Moving is such a big deal, and it is essential that you can figure out what exactly you need to buy for the move and the tasks that need to be done.
 You can even make two sections that involve tasks for the old place and new place.
 This will allow you to split up the tasks for each place and not get things mixed up.